yanagiba/swift-lint/Documentation/CommandLineUsage.md

 You can analyze a list of files with Swift Lint by providing the paths of these files, like `swift-lint path/to/foo.swift path/to/bar.swift`.
 This will run `swift-lint` with it's default settings and workflow: loading all rules, using default thresholds while analyzing the code, rendering with text reporter, and writing output to console, etc.

-It works fine as a good starting point, and applying these options allows you to change the behavior of the tool to meet your customization needs.
+It works fine as a good starting point.
+Furthermore, by applying these options allows you to change the behavior of the tool to meet your customization needs.

 - [Help and Version](#help-and-version)
 - [Rule](#rule)